Skip to main content

 • Discovered devices — review hosts found on past scans (labeled “Scan History” on mobile).

-• Topology and analysis — technician-facing views and workflows for deeper network insight where your agreement includes that depth.
+• Network maps and analysis — technician-facing views showing how everything connects, where your agreement includes that depth.

 Assets & inventory